 The sentence structure of Thai is likely not the first thing you think about when you want to learn the language.
-However, as you start to progress, you will find that the way a sentence is ordered is an important consideration as it greatly impacts the grammar of the language.
+However, as you start to progress, you will find that the way words are ordered in a sentence is an important consideration that greatly impacts the grammar of the language.
 Without knowing it, you will likely end up sounding very weird when you try to speak Thai, and many people will have trouble understanding.

 To help you with this, we will have a look at Thai sentence structure and how it affects the way Thai is written and spoken.

 The most basic explanation of Thai sentence structure is SVO - Subject, Verb, and Object.
 This is similar to English, which means that it is one less major change to have to consider.

 As you can see in this basic sentence, it follows the same general order as in English.
 The subject of the sentence, the person or thing that the sentence is about, is followed by the verb or action, and finally, the object that the subject is acting upon.

 However, there are a few situations where the sentence structure would move around a bit from this basic outline.